vladikcomper/md-modules/modules/errorhandler/docs/Debug_macros.md

 This set of macros provides an API for Debugger's built-in console.
 They are meant to be used inside _console programs_.

 Console programs work like normal assembly subroutines, but can call `Console` macros to render debug output on screen.
-They should end with an `rts` instruction like an every standard subroutine.
+They should end with an `rts` instruction like every standard subroutine.

 There are several ways to call a _console program_: